TianxingWu/latex-template-resume/README.md

 A matlab code which can help you work out your gpa with PKU, USTC and SJTU algorithm.

-All you need to do are as followed:
+All you need to do are as follows:

 1. Write a n-by-2 matrix into "score.xls"; where, the first column contains the scores of your n courses and the second column is the credits of these courses